Director: Hani Sewilam

 - Excel in an interdisciplinary environment both as individuals and within a team

-- Seize and develop commercial opportunities in the fast advancing green technologies field locally and globally.
+- Seize and develop commercial opportunities in the fast-advancing green technologies field locally and globally. p.23.

-A candidate for the program must have a bachelor’s degree in Engineering, policy, business or social background.
+A candidate for the program must have a Bachelor’s in Engineering, policy, business or social sciences.
 Admission is also subject to the general university requirements for graduate study, including English language proficiency.
 A minimum GPA of 3.0 out of 4.0 is required for full admission into the program.
-Students who have some deficiency in their undergraduate training but are well-qualified in other aspects maybe admitted provisionally.
-The program director and track coordinators may prescribe a program of non-credit work to make up for the deficiency.
+Students who have some deficiency in their undergraduate training but are well-qualified in other aspects may be admitted provisionally.
+The program director and tract coordinators may prescribe a program of noncredit work to make up for the deficiency.

-The program of study is planned with the program director, and should include a minimum of 9 credit hours of core courses and a minimum of 15 credit hours of electives from three of the four sustainable development sub-modules.
-A maximum of 3 credits hours may be taken as independent study ( GREN 000/5910 - Independent Study in Sustainable Development (3 cr.) ) with prior approval of the program director.
-Students might be asked to take additional non-credit courses from the balance module to qualify them for this program.
+The program of study is planned with the program director, and should include a minimum of 9 credit hours of core courses and a minimum of nine credit hours of electives from three sustainable development modules.
+Students might be asked to take additional noncredit courses from the balance module to qualify them for this program.